-Now, staring down the barrel of 2023, St. George's Folly prepares for a triumphant return from the covid-y grave with a brand-new album, a matured sound, and a series of bassist Anthony Staten's very tasteful nudes which will be up for auction soon.
+Now, this road-weary (and somewhat sticky) group of miscreants emerges from the covid almost-grave with a new album, a matured sound, and a series of bassist Anthony Staten's very tasteful nudes which will be up for auction soon.

 The son of traveling archaeological missionaries (more than a thousand mummies converted and counting!), Arphu was raised primarily in Asia.
 His time among the nomadic peoples of northern Mongolia left him with a difficult-to-pronounce name and an affinity for reindeer steaks, which are really hard to get in the U.S.